The Historic Melville B. Cox Memorial Window

 The College of West Africa is a Methodist high school in Monrovia, Liberia.
 The school was openedin 1839 (as the "Monrovia Seminary"), making it one of the oldest European-style schools in Africa.
 It has produced many of Liberia's leaders.
 Alumni include Liberian President Ellen Johnson Sirleaf, the first woman elected as president in an African state, and Liberian Vice President Joseph Boakai.

-The College of West Africa's main building is named in memory of Melville B. Cox, a Methodist missionary from Edenton Street United Methodist Church (the church was later named in his honor), who was a founder of the college.
+The College of West Africa's main building is named in memory of Melville B. Cox, a Methodist missionary from Edenton Street United Methodist Church, who was a founder of the college.
 A historic stained glass window in the College's auditorium reads: "Though a thousand fall, let not Africa be given up".
 The Cox family was active in the Methodist Society from its beginning.

 In March 1821 Melville Cox was licensed to preach by the Kennebec District Conference of Maine, United States, and received his first pastoral appointment in 1822.
 Ill health, however, forced Cox to return to Maine in 1825.